kotobuki/funnel/README_en.txt

 UPDATES
+Funnel 008 (2008.09.25)
+* added Fio (Funnel I/O)
+* Funnel Server now requires only one network port
+* added more samples for each hardware
+* XBee ZB ZigBee PRO is supported
+* output side control for XBee 802.15.4 is supported
+* added the installation instructions
+* fixed various bugs and improved performace

 Funnel 007 (2008.04.21)
 * fixed bugs and added new features in the Processing library
   * added examples for Gainer (created for the workshop at